-Stone carving is a process whereby pieces of rough, natural stone are shaped by the stone.
-Stone carving is a woodwork process used by artists when creating a sculpture.
-The stone blocks are for use in architecture, building, or civil engineering.
+Stone carving is a process in which the stone forms pieces of raw natural stone.
+Stone sculpting is a woodworking process used by artists to create a sculpture.
+The stone blocks are used in architecture, construction or civil engineering.

 Stones are easier to find than metal ores and can be dug from the surface and carved with hand tools.
 Regardless of the type, they are more durable than wood, and carvings in stone last much longer than wooden ones.

-Since it comes in many varieties, you have multiple choices in color, quality, and relative hardness to choose from.
-Stone comes in variations, and that is the soft and hard stone.
+Since it comes in wide varieties, you have multiple choices in color, quality, and a relative hardness.
+Stone comes in variations, and that is the soft and hard stones.
 Soft stones such as chalk, soapstone, pumice, and Tufa are easy to carve.
 Limestones and marbles use abrasives and simple iron tools.

-Granite, basalt, and some metamorphic stone are hard to carve, and they require tungsten carbide-tipped tools.
+Granite, basalt, and some metamorphic stone are hard to carve and require tungsten carbide-tipped tools.
 However, abrasives still work well.
-Advanced technologies introduced the use of abrasives attached to machine tools to cut the stone.
+Advanced technologies were introduced using abrasives attached to machine tools to cut the stone.

 Precious and semi-precious gemstones make delicate shapes for jewelry.
 Some stones produce dust which is hazardous to your lungs.
 Grab a respirator for safety and protection.